F3real/F3real.github.io/content/ethernaut_wargame2.md

 }
 ~~~

-We can use remix to interact with challenge contract and call `setSolver` with address of our contract to win.
+We can use remix to interact with challenge contract and call `setSolver` with the address of our contract to win.